aaye/aaye.github.io/professional/blog/_posts/2023-10-05-Cache-Line.md

 # Sharing a Cache Line with Atomic Variables - When to be Worried?

 In my Engine (see Projects), for the longest time, I have adopted a practice of being aware of sharing data in a cache line where an atomic operation is also expected to occur.
 A great example is the common practice of using an atomic variable as a reference count for an object.
 This always seemed like a bad idea, as any atomic operation will likely cause a cache flush, which would mean that any nearby data operation would cause a cache miss and stall for the time to reacquire the data from the backing store.
 Working on the code base today, I hit this nugget, demonstrating that my instincts held up.
 Though it does cause some non-trivial amount of padding, I do encourage being mindful of how atomic variables are packed into structures (or global).
+Also, when I have some time, I will run some tests on both X64 and ARM to see if these numbers are sincere.
+I am hopeful :)

 https://en.cppreference.com/w/cpp/thread/hardware_destructive_interference_size